The Labour chancellor Rachel Reeves is set to deliver her first Budget this autumn on 30 October 2024.

 So, while the chancellor is likely to keep her promise to not raise taxes on working people in the Budget, maintaining the thresholds will increase the total tax intake.

-Labour included a commitment to end the private school fees VAT exemption in its manifesto, and this is likely to be one of the announcements in the chancellor’s Autumn Budget.
+Labour included a commitment to end the private school fees VAT exemption in its manifesto, and this will be one of the announcements in the chancellor’s Autumn Budget.

 The commitment to end the private school fees VAT exemption is likely to be one of the announcements in the Budget.